oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-user/create-user.md

 	![Set Graph username and password, and select Create User](images/db-actions-create-graph-user.png "Set Graph username and password, and select Create User ")

 	**Note: Please do not Graph Enable the ADMIN user and do not login to Graph Studio as the ADMIN user.
 The ADMIN user has additional privileges by default.
-Create and use an account with only the necessary privileges for with with graph data and analytics.**

 	Click the **Create User** button at the bottom of the panel to create the user with the specified credentials.